Are you wondering about the essentials of bamboo plant care and possible steps for troubleshooting? Well, then you have come to the right place!

 As a matter of fact, bamboo is not really picky with the type of soil.
 The most important part is already said above.
 Loamy soil tends to have the best properties for growing bamboo.

 The pH level of the soil depends on the species you have.
 Most species like it pH neutral to slightly acidic.
+If you are unsure about your soil’s pH level, you can buy a testing kit.

 Is there a difference in soil between planter-grown bamboo and ground-grown bamboo?